Karanpratap7/PBL/README.md

 This is a healthcare alert application that allows users to send alerts to nearby hospitals in case of an emergency.
 It also includes a chatbot for answering user queries and a system for organ donation.

+## Live Demo

+You can view a live demo of the project here: [https://medi-bridge-healthcare.vercel.app/](https://medi-bridge-healthcare.vercel.app/)

 ## Features

 -   User authentication (sign up, login)